-Air Bubbles in Toilet: Causes and Fixes
+Air Bubbles in the Toilet: Causes & Fixes

 When you have air bubbles in your toilet, it can be a sign of a clog which could get worse if not fixed in time.
 The clogs can be anywhere from the toilet, the sewer line, and even the vent pipe as well.
 You can avoid a nasty sewer spill in your toilet with a few easy fixes.